Region: Himachal Pradesh

 From Chhatru, drive in vehicles to the majestic Chandratal.
 And after soaking in the peaceful vibes of the Chandrataal Lake, return back to Chhatru campsite.
 Please note that due to landslides or snowfall, the route to Chandratal is sometimes blocked.
 If the road is found closed then Chandratal drive will not be done.
 Overnight stays in tents.

-Note:- While booking return bus tickets, it is recommended to book from Manali after 7 pm to have some buffer time as there are traffic possibilities in Rohtang on the way to Manali.
+Note:- While booking return bus tickets, it is recommended to book from Manali after 4 pm to have some buffer time as there are traffic possibilities on the way to Manali.

 How To Reach

-Bhuntar airport is located 52 kilometers from the city, serving to Manali.
-Taxis are available from Bhuntar to Manali, which costs around Rs.
+Bhuntar airport is located 52 kilometers from the city, serving Manali.
+Taxis are available from Bhuntar to Manali and cost around Rs.
 700 - Rs.
 1,000.

 Regular bus service is available from Delhi (ISBT Kashmere Gate) to Manali.

 Note:- Trekkers are required to take only those VOLVO buses which reach Manali by 09:00 AM on the first day.
-Our reporting time is 10.00 AM in Keylinga Inn Hotel, Prini, Manali, but if you are unable to arrive at the meeting / briefing time, we will either transfer your seat to any of our next batches or we will cancel your trek, so please Double check your bus time your bus transporter.
+Our reporting time is 10.00 AM at Manali Bus Stand, but if you are unable to arrive at the meeting/briefing time, we will either transfer your seat to any of our next batches or we will cancel your trek, so please Double check your bus time your bus transporter.

 Things To Carry